dori88/school_projects/web_development_for_networkmotif/README.md

 * Installation of Node.js
     On terminal, run `$ sudo apt install nodejs`
-* Copy of nemolib from repository https://github.com/drewandersen/nemolib
+* Copy of nemolib from repository https://github.com/drewandersen/nemolib written by Dr. Woo Young Kim and her students.

+  (This library has already been included for this project)

 Hosting local server
 ---------